ADA Compliance Office

 These layer of guidance include overall principles, general guidelines, and testable success criteria.
 Provided below is a map of the WCAG 2.0 guideline layout:

-All of the following success criteria must be met in order for a web page to be considered compliant.
-The entire web page with all its component parts must be meet the following guidelines, a part of a web page that is not compliant results in the entire page being non compliant.
+The following list is a list of all of the WCAG 2.0 level AA guidelines and their success criteria.
+If you'd like more information, each guideline's title links to its individual W3C reference page for guidance on passing that guideline's criteria.
+Note that the entire web page with all its component parts must be meet all of the following guidelines, a part of a web page that is not compliant results in the entire page being non compliant.

 1.1.1 – Non-text Content